I study communication:

-In this opinion article we discuss how the temporal response properties of neurons in auditory cortex, as well as their patterns of connectivity, may give rise to functional distinctions in auditory processing.
+In this opinion article we discuss how properties of neurons in auditory cortex may give rise to the distinct auditory pathways for processing 'what' a sound is and 'where' and 'how' it was made.

 Jasmin, K., Lima, C.F, Scott, S.K., Nature Reviews Neuroscience

-We use a novel fMRI paradigm to examine neural activity during naturalistic, real-time face-to-face spoken interactions and resting state, in participants with autism and matched controls.
+We use a novel fMRI paradigm to examine neural activity during naturalistic, real-time face-to-face conversations and resting state in autism.
 We also discuss the study in our recent review.

 Jasmin, K., Gotts, S., Xu, Y., Liu, S., Riddell, C., Ingeholm, J., Kenworthy, L., Wallace, G., Braun, A.R., Martin, A., Brain